 Amina, Social Services Alumna: Entrepreneurs can’t manage alone, everyone needs networks

-An alumni interview with Amina Mohamed, multiprofessional in social services and founder of the company Qj-Diasporassa
+An alumna interview with Amina Mohamed, multiprofessional in social services and founder of the company Qj-Diasporassa

 Amina Mohamed graduated as Bachelor of Social Services from Laurea's Tikkurila campus in 2012, and after a few years of work experience, Amina also completed a Master's degree in Social Services and graduated as Master of Social Services in 2019.

 Before studying social services, Amina had completed a vocational qualification in business and administration, so the transition to university studies seemed like a big leap and in the beginning, her studies required a huge amount of work.
 At the beginning of her Master's degree studies, her situation was very different, as she had already become more familiar with the social sector through work.
 In addition, Amina had accumulated plenty of experience in writing, had learned the right style of studying and had completely different objectives than when completing her Bachelor’s studies.

 The best part of the studies was that students were able to participate in social situations and reflect on what they read and learned together with others.

 - I have always enjoyed being able to reflect on and think about things with different people, Amina says.

 The most important learning from studies in terms of working life was the increase in trust and independence.
 Amina says that she acquired a lot of tools for work from her studies and that she has further honed her knowledge and skills in working life.